Table of contents

 - Shuffle their remaining cards to form their draw pile and place it next to the commander pile.

-- Leave room so that each player will have space for a discard pile and four field slots.
+- Leave room so that each player will have space for a reserve pile and front line cards (see gameplay examples below).

 - Decide who will go first and proceed to Gameplay